react-cosmos/react-cosmos/docs/snowpack.md

 This is a first pass at the React Cosmos integration with Snowpack.
 There might be some kinks that need to be ironed out.

-In the future Cosmos run Snowpack behind the hood, without relying on an already running Snowpack server.
+In the future Cosmos might run Snowpack behind the hood, without relying on an already running Snowpack server.
 This could reduce the install steps.
 I have some other ideas and I also want to hear yours.
 I'm new to Snowpack, but I love it so far and I'm excited to interact with the Snowpack community.

 Feel free to create an issue if you have one, or [join us on Slack](https://react-cosmos.slack.com/join/shared_invite/zt-g9rsalqq-clCoV7DWttVvzO5FAAmVAw#/) to ask questions and brainstorm ideas.